zsrtp/tpgz/docs/DevOverview.md

 // We can register a function to be called in the draw thread in this way. g_drawListener.addListener(renderMe);

-// If we don't want to stop the function from being called, we can remove it. g_drawListener.removeListener(renderMe);
+// If we want to stop the function from being called, we can remove it. g_drawListener.removeListener(renderMe);
 ```